After unexpected second surgery, Iowa commit Levi Duwa chugs on

 WELLMAN, Ia. — Levi Duwa rocked back and forth on his crutches, an unwavering smile fully plastered across his innocent face.

-Planted behind the Mid-Prairie bench, the Iowa football recruit laughed and joked with teammates and coaches while watching the Golden Hawks roll to a senior night dual win over Cascade.
+Planted behind the Mid-Prairie bench, the Iowa football commit laughed and joked with teammates and coaches while watching the Golden Hawks roll to a senior night dual win over Cascade.

 Entrenched in a grueling recovery process that has ripped away multiple sports, included one devastating setback and repeatedly tested his mental fortitude, Duwa finds a sliver of solace in this camaraderie.